Frequently Asked Questions

 At that time a reference book list will also be forwarded to help you prepare for the examination(s).

 AAB publishes the Proficiency Examination Review (PER) series, including the PER Questions and Answers Book for the traditional disciplines of chemistry, hematology, immunohematology, immunology, and microbiology.
 For basic knowledge AAB publishes the PER Basic Knowledge Manual.
+New 2024 edition PER Manuals have been released for the disciplines of chemistry, hematology, immunohematology, and immunology, with a microbiology manual in development.

 For andrology and embryology AAB publishes the Andrology And Embryology Review Course Manual.
 Be aware that some andrology is found on the embryology exam.
 If you are taking the embryology exam, you should understand those sections of the andrology chapter that can impact fertilization, embryo development, and pregnancy.
 MTs should be familiar with material found in the MT/MLT General Knowledge, Basic Blood Collection and Handling, and Mathematics section in addition to the material found in the General Lab Management Employment Law, CLIA '88, and OSHA section.